krzysiou/live-click/README.md

 ![Zrzut ekranu 2022-01-9 o 02 17 54](https://user-images.githubusercontent.com/60892747/148665505-b3c8e6b8-4ff1-4294-92e8-1b0edab2483c.png)

-It comes in two variants which depend if you are the ```room owner```. ```Standard version``` have two buttons, bottom one leaves the room. and the middle one allowys you to play the game.
+It comes in two variants.
+The one shown to you depends on your ```room owner``` status. ```Standard version``` have two buttons, bottom one leaves the room. and the middle one allowys you to play the game.
 This button will be the one that registers order of users clicks. ```Owner version``` comes with two additional buttons.
 One represented by the ```play icon``` starts the timer set to 5 seconds after which the server will start registering clicks and forming bracket.
 The second one represented by ```restart icon``` resets the bracket.

 ### Error [component](./src/components/Error.vue)